Why have you prepared this amendment?

 It is anticipated:

-- A Directions Hearing will be held in the week beginning 15 July 2019.
-(The purpose of the Directions Hearing is to make arrangements for the running of the Hearing, fix hearing dates and exchange of information eg expert evidence.)
+- A directions hearing will be held in the week beginning 15 July 2019.
+(The purpose of the directions hearing is to make arrangements for the running of the hearing, confirm hearing dates and exchange of information eg expert evidence.)